Yin Yoga Teacher Training

 - Teaching Methodology

-This foundational program will immerse you in all things yin – philosophy, anatomy, poses, breath and meditations used in this quiet practice.
+This foundational program will immerse you in all things yin – philosophy, functional anatomy, poses, breath, meditation and mindfulness used in this quiet practice.

-The awareness that you will cultivate from this style of yoga, will inform other yoga & meditations practices, types of exercise and show you how to find your center among the busyness of life.
+The knowledge and awareness that you will cultivate from this style of yoga, will inform other yoga & meditation practices.
+Learn how to find your center among the busyness of life.

 1